Harry Emerson Fosdick

-Harry Emerson Fosdick (May 24, 1878 – October 5, 1969) was an American pastor.
+Harry Emerson Fosdick (May 24, 1878 – October 5, 1969) was an American Mainline Protestant pastor.
 Fosdick became a central figure in the fundamentalist–modernist controversy within American Protestantism in the 1920s and 1930s and was one of the most prominent liberal ministers of the early 20th century.
 Although a Baptist, he was called to serve as pastor, in New York City, at First Presbyterian Church in Manhattan's West Village, and then at the historic, inter-denominational Riverside Church in Morningside Heights, Manhattan.